IrishTechCommunity/irishtechcommunity.github.io/codeofconduct.md

 - Act responsibly.
 - Treat others with respect.
 - Abide by the rules.
-- @here @channel @everyone are turned off so people don't get unwanted notificaitons, or abuse of the feature.
+- @here @channel @everyone are turned off so people don't get unwanted notifications, and to avoid abuse of the feature.

 # Getting Help